-I’m 99.9% certain these double peanut butter chocolate chip cookies will become a cookie favorite for all the cookie monsters in your house.
-Just like they are in mine.
+If you’re someone who loves a classic crisp and crumbly peanut butter cookie, this is not your cookie recipe.
+For everyone else, I’m 99.9% certain these chewy peanut butter chocolate chip cookies will become a favorite for all the cookie monsters in your home.

-- Decreases the granulated sugar from three-quarters to a true half cup.
+- Granulated sugar reduced from three-quarters to a true half cup.

-- Decreases the packed half cup of brown sugar from 145 grams to 110 grams.
-Seriously.
-How does she pack so much brown sugar into a half cup?! (see FAQ below)
+- Drops the packed half cup of brown sugar from 145 grams to 110 grams.
+How can you pack so much brown sugar in a half cup?! (see FAQ below)

 - Omits rolling the cookies in even more sugar.